 Modular, free-standing cleanrooms have many distinct advantages over their fixed wall counterparts.
-Using modular rooms greatly reduces design, engineering and construction time, therefore reducing costs.
+Using modular rooms greatly reduces design, engineering, and construction time, thereby reducing costs.
 Since they are not an integral part of a larger structure, modular rooms can be taken down and moved to other facilities, or even sold as an asset.
-Fixed wall cleanrooms do not have this flexibility. take several months to construct a fixed wall cleanroom because of the amount of design, engineering and the various trades involved.
-However, a fairly sophisticated modular room can be constructed in a week or two.
-Onsite assembly of a modular cleanroom is also less disruptive to surrounding operations in comparison to their fixed wall counterparts.
+Fixed wall cleanrooms do not have this flexibility.